 Trip lengths for motorized modes are assumed to be the same across all scenarios.
-Although increased trip lengths often follow PT and IPT improvement, it remains unchanged for a small-sized city like Udaipur.
+Although increased trip lengths often follow PT and IPT improvements, they remain unchanged for a small city like Udaipur.
 However, large-scale improvements in AT infrastructure increase trip lengths for inter-zonal trips via walking and cycling, which is likely to function as the most reliable mode for cultural and built-heritage tourism.